rmengato/brick_layers/README.md

 - For **anyone** fascinated by art or Lego
 - For **parents and educators** who wish to spark interest in art.
 Interesting for many age ranges (I assume*), for multiple reasons.
 Whether helping develop motor skills and better eye for telling nuances in colors, or for studies of art and history, or simply cultivating creativity for older kids.
 - For Lego **hobbyists**, if renditions of artworks could enrich their ideas.
 Even though paintings in smaller scale may lose important details, interesting playsets can be made.
 Imagine a Lego set rendition of famous museum rooms, such as the Mona Lisa room at the Louvre, or even a miniature Sistine Chapel*.
 Scales between paintings and the playset scene may need to be distorted, but imagination can perform the heavy lifting.
-- For **those interested in decoration**, with added flexibility of Lego.
-Imagine having an interesting rendition of "Starry Night" on your wall or even the "*Creation of Adam*", scene from the Sistine Chapel ceiling, except now on your own ceiling, with the possibility of determining the size (and price) of said renditions.
+- For **those interested in decoration, professional or not**, with added flexibility of Lego.
+Imagine having an interesting rendition of "Starry Night" on your wall or even the "*Creation of Adam*", the famous scene from the Sistine Chapel ceiling, now on your own ceiling.
+Lego as a rendering technique offers the possibility of determining the size (and price) of painting renditions.
+If a more nuanced color analysis is needed, data will be able to provide the predominant colors of each (Lego) painting.

 *Please be wary that I am not a professional in this area.
-Be sure to check Lego age restrictions.
+Be sure to check Lego age restrictions too.
-**Neither renditions or data on Louvre paintings nor on Sistine Chapel frescoes will, at the current moment, be present in this version of the dataset.
+**Neither data on Louvre paintings nor on Sistine Chapel frescoes will, at the current moment, be present in this version of the dataset.

 ## The Project